 If you had to put this together in one Mosaic, here’s how it looks: I lead a faith community in mission in Northern Ontario, following N.T.
 Wright’s theological vision for church.
 I am a student of the early Christians, learning to see them in living colour—in the original languages of their records and in light of their social-history.
 Seeing them in this living colour, I think, will help us discover some important guidance from the ancient church.
 We will need this guidance if we want to stay on track with what inspired them and if we want to succeed in throwing out dead Christian tradition that may have lost track of Jesus in the first place.
 I emphasize the formation of faith, hope, and love.
 I help shape contemplative activists.
-And I guide men and women spiritually, especially those traumatized.
+And I guide men and women spiritually, especially those who have been traumatized.
 Those wanting to make any movement through post-modernity must be profoundly in tune with what inspired the first Christians, courageous enough to measure tradition against scripture, and masterful in drawing secularized men and women into the presence of God.
 This are my crafts.
-If find solitude where these three things connect.
+I find solitude where these three things connect.

 So I invite you, if searching for the future of Christianity, to come along.
 I’d love to hear your thoughts and meet fellow navigators.
 You might find me these days in the woods of the Boreal Forest.
 But what better a place to meet.
 Email me, or come for a visit as we learn how to move forward.